 In his free time, he enjoys his family, the great outdoors, reading, singing, and playing the piano and organ.
 Which side is he on in the Great Debate?
 Emacs, all the way!

-James always thought his dream job was to become a pharmacy technician, yet he was always fascinated by the world of CS.
-While attending college, he was given the chance to get his feet wet at Atomic Jolt and immediately fell in love with this Utah software developer company.
-He’s been writing code for us ever since.
+James always knew he wanted to write code.
+He started dabbling while in elementary school.
+While attending Utah State University, he was given the chance to get his feet wet at Atomic Jolt and immediately fell in love with this Utah software developer company.
+He earned his Bachelor of Science in Computer Science and has been writing code for us ever since.